 One of my favourite parts of the show was when someone in the audience yelled out, “MONKEES RULE THE WORLD!”
 Micky laughed and said, “No, that was Planet of the Apes”.

 The concert ended with “I’m A Believer” and they announced they would be selling merchandise beside the stage.
 I bought Micky’s CD, Demoiselle.
-I had my Then And Now… The Best Of The Monkees record with me for Micky to sign and someone beside us also had a record.
+I had my Then And Now… The Best Of The Monkees record with me for Micky to sign, and someone beside us also had a record.
 They asked if Micky would be able to sign it, but the person at the table said he wasn’t feeling well and probably wouldn’t be coming out tonight.
 Earlier during the show, he had taken two breaks and didn’t even come back for an encore, so I guess that was why.